NelonenMedia/aws-mfa-tool/README.md

 > aws-mfa create --profile example_profile --mfa-serial <mfa_serial>
 ```

 This will prompt your for your MFA token.
-On successful entry, it will print and save the temporary credentials to you `~/.aws/credentials` file.
+On successful entry, it will print and save the temporary credentials to your `~/.aws/credentials` file.
 The saved profile name is _< profile_name > by default, so `_example_profile` in this example.

 With this, you can set the `AWS_PROFILE` env var
 ```